 As we get older, changes in our circumstances or health can have an adverse effect on our sense of wellbeing and we may find it harder to cope with every day life and lose the confidence to get out and about.
 Often, addressing the more tangible factors affecting our wellbeing is all that's required to help us feel more positive and our Information & Advice service can help with this through:

 - exploring housing options

-- finding help at home
+- discussing care needs or finding help at home

 - providing information about social activity groups